JingwenWang95/go-surf/README.md

 ### Create environment

 The code is tested with Python 3.9 and PyTorch 1.11 with CUDA 11.3.
-GO-Surf requires [smooth_sampler](https://github.com/tymoteuszb/smooth-sampler).
+GO-Surf requires [smooth_sampler](https://github.com/tymoteuszb/smooth-sampler), which is a drop-in replacement for PyTorch's grid sampler that support double back-propagation.
 Also the following packages are required:

 <details>
   <summary> Dependencies (click to expand) </summary>